 Weight loss patches use transdermal delivery technology.
 Once the patch is applied to your skin—usually on areas like the arm, thigh, or abdomen—the ingredients are slowly absorbed through the skin into your bloodstream.

 The goal is to bypass the digestive system, allowing for more direct absorption of active compounds.
-This may also reduce side effects associated with oral weight loss supplements.
+This may also reduce side effects associated with other supplements however natural OTC weight loss supplements may have little to no side effects.

 Common Ingredients in Weight Loss Patches